eumiguellllllllll/copilot-rules/README.md

 Found a Copilot error pattern or instruction that improves code quality?
 Share it.

 1. Fork this repository
-2. Edit `.vscode/settings.json` - add or improve instructions
+2. Edit `instructions/global.instructions.md` (and `.vscode/settings.json` if tooling defaults need changes)
 3. Test your changes
 4. Submit a Pull Request